 First Published: 2011

-My Horse Warrior, was first published in 1934, s told by Winston Churchill’s great heroic friend, Jack Seely.
+My Horse Warrior, was first published in 1934.
+By Winston Churchill’s great heroic friend, Jack Seely.
 Warrior was the thoroughbred horse Seely took to France in 1914, surviving five years of bombs and bullets and leading a cavalry charge in 1918 before returning home where they rode on together until 1938.

 The book Warrior: The Amazing Story of a Real War Horse tells the whole history of Warrior from his birth in an Isle of Wight field, to his amazing life as a famous war horse.
 The book narrates the horse’s extraordinary character and some unbelievable twists of fate, which helped him survive a war which claimed the lives of 8 million horses.

-This new edition, is introduced by Jack Seely’s grandson Brough Scott, a well-known broadcaster and journalist.
-It includes the original illustrations which equine and war artist Sir Alfred Munnings drew especially for Jack Seely both during the war and at home afterwards.
+This new edition has an introduction by Jack Seely’s grandson Brough Scott, a well-known broadcaster and journalist.
+It includes the original illustrations that equine and war artist Sir Alfred Munnings drew especially for Jack Seely both during the war and at home afterward.

-Seemingly impossible to buy the original 1934 version, this newer edition with the additional illustrations and foreword was suprisingly a good additive to the book.
-The book is beautifully written, talking almost every aspect of this horses life.
+Seemingly impossible to buy the original 1934 version, this newer edition with the additional illustrations and foreword was surprisingly a good additive to the book.
+The book is beautifully written.
+It covers almost every aspect of this horse’s life.